 - Provides both written and oral monthly reports concerning program activities and evaluation information to the Prevention Services Director.

-- Prepare and complete monthly, quarterly and annual report by deadline.
+- Prepare and complete a monthly, a quarterly and an annual report by the deadline

 - Other duties as assigned.

 - Bachelor’s Degree preferred in the field of psychology, education, social and/or human services, or public health preferred;